Todd Field: Early life

+Acting career

+Field first appeared in motion pictures after Woody Allen cast him in Radio Days (1987), and went on to work with filmmakers such as Stanley Kubrick, Victor Nuñez, and Carl Franklin.

+Kevin Thomas of the Los Angeles Times summarized Field's acting career in his review of Broken Vessels (1999):

-Franklin and Nuñez, both AFI alumni, encouraged Field to enroll as a Directing Fellow at the AFI, which he did in 1992.
-He has received the Satyajit Ray Award from the British Film Institute, and a Jury Prize from the Sundance Film Festival.
-His short films have been exhibited at various venues overseas and domestically at the Museum of Modern Art.
+Franklin and Nuñez, both AFI alumni, encouraged Field to enroll as a Directing Fellow at the AFI Conservatory, which he did in 1992.
+His thesis film, Nonnie & Alex, received a Jury Prize at the 1995 Sundance Film Festival.
+Other short films he made outside of school were exhibited at venues overseas and domestically at the Museum of Modern Art.

+Filmmaking career

 In the Bedroom

-Field wrote and directed In the Bedroom, a film based on Andre Dubus's short story "Killings".
+Field began his filmmaking career in 2001 when he wrote and directed In the Bedroom, a film based on Andre Dubus's short story "Killings".
 (Kubrick and Dubus were among Field's mentors; both died right before the production of In the Bedroom.)
 In the Bedroom was nominated for five Academy Awards including Best Picture, Best Actor (Tom Wilkinson, his first nomination), Best Actress (Sissy Spacek, her sixth), Supporting Actress (Marisa Tomei, her second), and Best Adapted Screenplay.
 The film was shot in Rockland, Maine, a New England town where Field resides.
 The house where he, his wife (Serena Rathbun), and their four children live was even used as the setting for one sequence.
 Rathbun and Spacek did some of the set design and Field handled the camera himself on many of the shots.

 In the Bedroom made its debut at the 2001 Sundance Film Festival.
 Dennis Lim wrote in the Village Voice:

 Upon the film's release David Ansen of Newsweek wrote: